 Florence's path: Track the tropical storm here

-Hurricane Florence is poised to affect more than 10 million this week in the southeastern U.S. as it made landfall early Friday morning near Wrightsville, North Carolina.
+Tropical Storm Florence was downgraded from a Category 1 hurricane on Friday and is poised to affect more than 10 million this week in the southeastern U.S.

-Once a powerful Category 4 storm, Florence was downgraded to a slow-moving Category 1 hurricane before it makes landfall along the coast of the Carolinas.
-However, forecasters warn the storm could bring catastrophic storm surges and cause devastating flooding.
+Once a powerful Category 4 storm, Florence became a slow-moving Category 1 before it made landfall near Wrightsville, North Carolina, on Friday.
+However, forecasters warned the storm could bring catastrophic storm surges and cause devastating flooding.

 Here’s what you need to know about Florence and its path.